 - I Timothy 6:1-2

 There are many who accuse Christianity of promoting slavery because, as we see here, Paul does not denounce the evil of slavery that existed at that time.
 How can we answer such accusations?

-Let us review some information about slavery in the ancient world and as it was practiced in Old Testament times among the Jews as well as in the New Testament period.
+Let us review some information about slavery in the ancient world as well as how it was practiced in both Old and New Testament times among the Jews.

 Slavery in Old Testament Period